microsoft/TechExcel-Implementing-automation-practices-using-Azure-OpenAI/docs/02_add_chat_with_data/02_add_chat_with_data.md

-# Exercise 02 Solution - Add chat with your data
+# Exercise 02 - Add chat with your data

 ## Lab Scenario